askui/askui-dev-docs/docs/docs/general/02-Components/AskUI-Development-Environment.md

 1. **Global Settings:**
     - Created by the installer.
     - Available for all users.
-    - Includes configurations set during installation (e.g., proxy settings).
+    - Includes configurations set during installation (for example, proxy settings).
 2. **User Settings:**
     - Located in **`<USER_HOME_DIR>/.askui/Settings/AskuiEnvironmentSettings.json`**.
     - Applied to all new projects.